- Matt Hise M ’14

 Degree/Credentials: Bachelor’s degree from a regionally accredited college or university.
-Be eligible to hold an Ohio teaching license or a comparable license from another state.
+Preference will be given to those who hold or are eligible to hold an Ohio teaching license or a comparable license from another state.

-Undergraduate Achievement: Possess an undergraduate cumulative grade point average of 2.75 (on a 4.0 scale) or a grade point average of 3.0 (on a 4.0 scale) in a minimum of 12 hours of graduate study.
+Undergraduate Achievement: Possess an undergraduate cumulative grade point equal to or greater than a 2.75 (on a 4.0 scale) or a grade point equal to or greater than 3.0 (on a 4.0 scale) on a minimum of 12 hours of graduate study.

 Experience: Provide a curriculum vitae or résumé.

 Essay and Writing Ability: Applicants will submit an essay of approximately 250-500 words which outlines the applicant’s career aspirations, qualifications and rational for applying to the program.
 This piece will demonstrate the candidate’s ability to write at the graduate level.